← All articles

 Important: The lead magnet must match the offer

-If you sell “more qualified leads”, then the lead magnet should be about:
+If you sell "more qualified leads", the lead magnet should be about:

 lead quality